 Leah F. Vosko is Professor of Political Science and Canada Research Chair (Tier 1) in the Political Economy of Gender & Work at York University.
 Professor Vosko is the author of Temporary Work: The Gendered Rise of a Precarious Employment Relationship (University of Toronto Press, 2000), Managing the Margins: Gender, Citizenship and the International Regulation of Precarious Employment (Oxford University Press, 2010) and co-author of Self-Employed Workers Organize: Law, Policy, and Unions (McGill-Queen’s University Press, 2005).
-She is the editor and co-editor of six books including Liberating Temporariness?: Migration, Work and Citizenship in an Age of Insecurity (McGill-Queen’s University Press: forthcoming).
+She is the editor and co-editor of six books including Liberating Temporariness?: Migration, Work and Citizenship in an Age of Insecurity (McGill-Queen’s University Press, 2014).
+Most recently she is co-editor of Change and Continuity: Rethinking the New Canadian Political Economy (McGill-Queens University Press, forthcoming 2019) and the author of Disrupting Deportability: Transnational Workers Organize (Cornell University Press, forthcoming 2019).
 She has also overseen collaborative Gender and Work Database and Comparative Perspectives on Precarious Employment Database projects since 2001.

 Mary Gellatly is Community Legal Worker, Workers’ Rights Division at Parkdale Community Legal Services.
 Mary has extensive experience in the area of workers’ rights and community outreach and organization.
 She was one of the co-founders of the Workers’ Action Centre.
 Mary conducts community action research with the Workers’ Action Centre and develops labour policy.
 She has also published several articles and policy reports including Still Working on the Edge: building decent jobs from the ground up (Workers’ Action Centre 2015); Unpaid Wages, Unprotected Workers: A Survey of Employment Standards Violations (Workers’ Action Centre, 2011); and, Working on the Edge (Workers’ Action Centre, 2007).